Foreign Investors Shrug Off Miami's Rising Sea Levels

 For their part, it appears foreign investors believe they can time the market.

-The Miami Herald's Nicholas Nehamas took a Pulitzer Prize for his examination of foreign money in the skyline.
+The Miami Herald's Nicholas Nehamas won a Pulitzer Prize for his examination of foreign money in the skyline.

 "Foreign investors think they're going to sell before climate change affects the price of their units," he says.
 "It's a case of the segment of the market most driving the market being divorced from reality."